-The Burlington Performing Arts Centre, (BPAC) is a world-class theatre located in downtown Burlington.
+The Burlington Performing Arts Centre, (BPAC) is a world-class theatre and cultural hub located in downtown Burlington.

-As Creative Lead at BPAC, my mission is to bring all design work in-house and revitalize/reassemble the disconnected design work that was done out-of-house for the 7+ years preceding me.
+As Creative Lead at BPAC, my mission was to bring all design work in-house and revitalize/reassemble the disconnected design work that was done out-of-house for the 7+ years preceding me.

 What once was lost is now found...

 I brought back the use of BPAC’s original colour scheme (seen on the logo), and reinstated the original architectural typeface found throughout the building.